The Villages NW Hub and Spoke Network has experienced exciting and explosive growth during its organizational development.

 3. Marketing & Media Exposure

-■ Opportunities to participate in Villages NW special events and recruit new members (i.e. the Teas, the rituals event).
+■ Opportunities to participate in Villages NW special events and recruit new members (i.e. Coffees, Teas, Tours and Trainings).

-■ Publicity via the Villages NW website for their 101 presentationss, planning group meetings; special events
+■ Publicity via the Villages NW website for their 101 presentations, planning group meetings; special events

 ■ Inclusion in Villages NW media publicity (press releases, event publicity)